Server data from the Official MCP Registry

 Common variables:

 CODEX_HOME: Codex home directory.
 Defaults to %USERPROFILE%\.codex.CODEX_PROJECTS_ROOT: project root scanned by catalog and read tools.CODEX_ALLOWED_ROOTS: semicolon-separated path allowlist.CODEX_PROJECTS_REGISTRY: optional JSON project registry.CODEX_MCP_STATE_DB: local MCP state DB.CODEX_CONTROL_PLANE_MCP_LOG: log file path.CODEX_MCP_HOOK_HISTORY_ENABLED: enables SQLite hook history.
 Defaults to true.CODEX_MCP_HOOK_HISTORY_MAX_TEXT_CHARS: per-message hook capture limit.CODEX_KB_HISTORY_PROJECTS_ROOT: optional legacy normalized KB history root.CODEX_BINARY_PATH: optional explicit Codex binary path.CODEX_MCP_DEFAULT_SANDBOX: default write sandbox.
-Defaults to danger-full-access.CODEX_MCP_DEFAULT_APPROVAL_POLICY: default write approval policy.
-Defaults to never.CODEX_MCP_DEFAULT_MODEL: default Codex model passed to app-server.CODEX_MCP_DEFAULT_EFFORT: default effort level.CODEX_MCP_APPROVAL_RESPONSE_TIMEOUT_SECONDS: pending interaction timeout.DEEPSEEK_ENV_PATH: optional .env file for DeepSeek summary settings.DEEPSEEK_SUMMARY_ENABLED: enables or disables remote summary calls.The write policy values are defaults, not hard limits.
+Defaults to read-only.CODEX_MCP_DEFAULT_APPROVAL_POLICY: default write approval policy.
+Defaults to on-request.CODEX_MCP_DEFAULT_MODEL: default Codex model passed to app-server.CODEX_MCP_DEFAULT_EFFORT: default effort level.CODEX_MCP_MAX_IMAGE_INPUT_ITEMS: max image attachments per codex_submit_task.
+Defaults to 10.CODEX_MCP_MAX_IMAGE_INPUT_BYTES: max bytes for one local image input.
+Defaults to 20000000.CODEX_MCP_TURN_STALL_TIMEOUT_SECONDS: inactivity threshold for stalled-turn reporting.
+Defaults to 900.CODEX_MCP_STALLED_TURN_ACTION: stalled-turn policy.
+Defaults to diagnose_only.CODEX_MCP_APPROVAL_RESPONSE_TIMEOUT_SECONDS: pending interaction timeout.DEEPSEEK_ENV_PATH: optional .env file for DeepSeek summary settings.DEEPSEEK_SUMMARY_ENABLED: enables or disables remote summary calls.The write policy values are defaults, not hard limits.
 A client call can pass

 Example: